Skip to main content

 Land used for cattle grazing and some arable cultivation.

-with little or no tree cover.
+An open landscape with little or no tree cover.

 Sea banks and drainage dykes.